MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 As an example:

     _8443._foo.api.example.com.
 7200 IN SVCB 0 svc4.example.net.
     svc4.example.net.
-7200  IN SVCB 3 ( svc4.example.net. alpn="bar"
+7200  IN SVCB 3 ( svc4.example.net. proto="bar"
                                        port="8004" esniconfig="..." )

-would indicate that "foo://api.example.com:8443" is aliased to use ALPN protocol "bar" service endpoints offered at "svc4.example.net" on port 8004.
+would indicate that "foo://api.example.com:8443" is aliased to the service endpoints offered at "svc4.example.net" on port 8004, which support the protocol "bar" in addition to the default protocols for "foo://".